jfmengels/blog/phantomtypes.md

 - The more complex the constraints, the harder it is to make everything work out.
 Especially when refactoring your phantom types, you may make some unwanted things possible or some wanted things impossible.
   - Tip: Write down what you want to make impossible and what you want to keep possible
   - Have "compiler tests": Files that should compile, and files that shouldn't compile (with a given error message).
+- Every constraint change is a breaking change, which for packages means a major version

 ## Inspiration

+- Opaque types, by Charlie Koster (find link)
 - Robot button from Mars, from Brian Hicks
 - elm-css phantom types discussion: https://github.com/rtfeldman/elm-css/issues/375